jpovey/SimpleAggregate/README.md

 ```

 ## Aggregate Processor
-The aggregate processor should be used to orchestrate the flow of commanding an aggregate.
+The aggregate processor should be used to orchestrate the flow of commanding an action to be performed against an aggregate.

 The aggregate processor uses `IAggregateRepository` and in turn `IEventStream` to load and save existing aggregates.